gotitinc/mongo-bigquery/README.md

 1. You have a Hadoop cluster.
 2. You can SSH to the master node.
+3. Make sure `hadoop` program is in your `PATH`.
-3. In each node, the following is installed:
+4. In each node, the following is installed:
   * python (2.6+)
   * pip
   * pymongo